PMCF Reports

 Detailed rules for PMCF under the MDR are set out in Annex XIV Part B. All PMCF must be conducted according to a written PMCF plan, submitted as one component of the technical documentation needed for regulatory scrutiny along with the device itself.

-Periodically, findings from PMCF must be summarised in a PMCF Report, with the contents of the Report also forming part of the Clinical Evaluation Report (CER) for the device.
+Periodically, findings from PMCF must be summarised in a PMCF Report, with the contents of the Report forming an important input to the Clinical Evaluation Report (CER) for the device.

 What should the PMCF Report contain?